-Add these costs together and you will have a $10,000 labor burden.
-Do the same calculations for each employee on your crew to determine the base rate for the entire team working on the project.
+Add these costs together, and you have a $10,000 labor burden.
+Next, do the same calculations for each employee on your crew to determine the base rate for the entire team working on the project.

 After you’ve determined your team’s base rate, you need to know its labor rate.
-The pricing of the labor rate is determined by adding the hourly rates of the employees who will be working on a single project.
+The labor rate pricing is determined by adding the hourly rates of the employees who will be working on a single project.

-Having these calculations on hand will help you determine the labor cost for a project much quicker.
-You can keep examples of different combinations too.
-Because not every project will involve all the same crew members.
+Having these calculations on hand will help you accurately determine the labor cost for a project much quicker.
+In addition, you can keep examples of different combinations because not every project will involve all the same crew members.

 Now, let’s see how knowing your base rates can help determine the construction labor cost.

 This formula will give you the labor cost of a project for your crew.
-This number can be provided as a standard base prior to adding the costs of materials and other factors that are known to change on a project by project basis.
+This number can be provided as a standard base before adding the costs of materials and other factors known to change on a project-by-project basis.

-Keeping these formulas on hand won’t just help you delivery estimates speedily.
-It will help you develop a more accurate way of scheduling and meeting your financial goals.
+Keeping these formulas on hand won’t just help you deliver estimates speedily.
+Instead, it will help you develop a more accurate way of scheduling and meeting your financial goals.

 If manually completing these and other calculations for every project isn’t your idea of a good time, there are some programs available for you to use.
-Accounting and timekeeping software makes your job less intense when you are a contractor or own your own business.
+For example, accounting and timekeeping software makes your job easier to manage projects, teams and running a construction business.